saeedmasoudie/weather-widget/README.md

 1. Download Zip File and extarct it
 2. Put Styles in same directory with js file
 3. Change Files directory depends on your projects
+4. Change the location: Location is based on latitude and longitude change that on fetchWeatherData > url you can get in in docs downblow

 ## Usage
 1. add <weather-widget></weather-widget> where you want to add widget